Sanafathima95773/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ## AIM:
 To write a python program to find the distance two 2 points
 ## ALGORITHM:
-Step 1:
+tep 1:
-import math
+From math module import sqrt function

 Step 2:
-Write the function to find the distance
+Create a function definiton named dist()

 Step 3:
-Get the inputs
+Substitute the values in the distance formula formula

 Step 4:
-Substitute the values in the distance formula formula
+Print the result in float data type within the block

+Step 5:
+Assign values for the two points and Call the function header

 Step 5:
 End the program